 10. «Jin»

-They started the building at the beginning of the 21st century.
-We know little about the submarine today, as China prefers to keep all its developments a secret.
-They launched the ship in 2004.
-The submarine’s length is 140 meters.
-Chine currently has 6 “Jin” submarines ready for combat.
+Its building commenced at the turn of the 21st century.
+Little is known today about the submarine, as China prefers to keep all its developments a secret.
+Launched in 2004, the submarine’s length is 140 meters.
+China currently has six “Jin” submarines ready for combat.

-The 094 type submarines carry 12 ballistic missiles such as Julan-2 (JL-2) each with a range of 8-12 thousand km according to American intelligence.
+According to American intelligence, the 094 type submarines carry 12 ballistic missiles, such as Julan-2 (JL-2), each with a range of 8-12 thousand km.
 These missiles are the underwater version of the latest Chinese land-based DF-31strategic missiles.

 Russian experts believe that the JL-2 is a separate development: the three-stage DF-31 is too large to be placed in the missile pits of the submarine cruiser.